Is It Difficult To Find a Place To Rent in Ireland?

 The Residential Tenancies Board

-The RTB was set up under the Residential Tenancies Act of 2004 and maintains a register of registered tenancies, provides services for resolving a landlord-tenant dispute, and researches the private rented sector.
+The RTB, established under the Residential Tenancies Act of 2004, maintains registered tenancies, provides dispute resolution services, and researches the private rented sector.

-All tenancies which are in private residences, student accommodation, or with approved housing bodies, must be registered with the RTB.
-The tenancy registry is public so you can check for yourself that your one has been properly registered on the RTB register check page.
+All tenancies in private residences, student accommodation, or with approved housing bodies must be registered with the RTB.
+The tenancy registry is public; verify registration at the RTB register check page.

-Mediation involves both parties resolving any issues by working together and can be done over the telephone.
-Adjudication is a more formal process involving an investigation into the issue and evidence being produced.
+Mediation involves both parties resolving issues collaboratively, often by telephone.
+Adjudication is formal, involving investigation and evidence.

 Terminating a Lease Early